Address:

 2014–2020: PhD in the field of Exact Sciences and Natural Sciences, in the discipline of Earth and Environmental Sciences at the Institute of Geological Sciences PAS, Warsaw

-2013–2014: MSc. in Mining and Geology at the AGH University of Science and Technology in Cracow
+2013–2014: Master of Science in Engineering in the field of Mining and Geology (in Polish: magister inżynier) at the AGH University of Science and Technology in Cracow

-2009–2013 - BSc. in Mining and Geology at the AGH University of Science and Technology in Cracow
+2009–2013 - Bachelor of Science in Engineering in the field of Mining and Geology (in Polish: inżynier) at the AGH University of Science and Technology in Cracow

 Professional career: